ajosemf/Organization-in-file-structure/README.md

 Tasks developed in the Organization in file structure discipline

-All tasks was developed in Python 3.6.4 version
+All tasks was developed in Python 3.6.4 version on a Ubuntu 16.04 environment.